Amanj2000/PACE_2022_Directed_Feedback_Vertex_Set/README.md

     cat input_graph | python3 drip.py > fvs.txt

 Please keep all the 5 files: `input.txt`, `mfvs.txt`, `reduced_graph.txt`, `reductions`, `drip.py` in the same folder and run the above command

+This exact solver runs until an optimal solution is found